 We know Asheville tops many people’s lists of places to visit in North Carolina, so let’s get into how you can enjoy this awesome mountain city.
 Many folks know that it’s packed with some of the most amazing food and some of the state’s best breweries, but we know that there’s some well-preserved history, an amazing arts scene, and more that’ll keep you coming back for more.
 And if you’re planning on spending a couple of days there, here are things to do in Asheville any weekend, no matter when you decide to visit.

 This post is a part of our series on Asheville and more spots in North Carolina and the US.
 We originally created it on July 19, 2018, and have kept the post maintained and updated, as of August 12, 2019.

-A Weekend in Asheville
+Weekend Things to Do in Asheville NC

 So many hotels in Asheville to choose from, yet which one should you pick for your weekend?
 If you’re seeking a larger outfit with valet and all the perks, a place like Cambria will be what you want.
 For a cool-looking Bed and Breakfast within minutes of Downtown and Biltmore, check out Cedar Crest Inn.
 And if you want to blend in with the rest of the city and still stay in style, a place like Loft 101 is right up your alley.
 That last one is one of our favorite places to stay in North Carolina, so we’re a bit biased.

 Wall Street is a nice little nook between Patton Ave and Battery Park that’s great for shopping and eating (see below), but also for checking out the bronze sculptures that make up the “Cat Walk.”

 River Arts District